katjabercic/katja.not.si/do-mathematicians-dream-of-data.md

 ---
 layout: page
-title: Katja Berčič | Projects | Do mathematicians dream of data?
+title: Katja Berčič | Talks | Do mathematicians dream of data?
 ---

 # Do mathematicians dream of data?

+## Slides

+Soon.

 ## References and links